PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 This command will pull the `hello-world` image from Docker Hub - a central repository of public Docker images, create a new container from that image and run it.
 The executable within the container will output `hello from docker` along with some help text.

 > #### Docker Installation.. ![](../info.png)
 > Docker was originally built for Linux based operating systems.
-Until recently running docker on Mac or Windows required the use of a virtual machine using either > VirtualBox or VMWare, however Docker is now available natively on both Mac and Windows.
-This requires a recent version of OSX or Windows so be sure to check the
-> prerequisites when installing Docker.
+Until recently running docker on Mac or Windows required the use of a virtual machine using either VirtualBox or VMWare, however Docker is now available natively on both Mac and Windows.
+This requires a recent version of macOs or Windows 10 or greater - so be sure to check the prerequisites when installing Docker.

 Now that we have Docker installed we can press ahead.
-In this recipe we will be adding a new microservice that stores data into a MongoDB container to our microservice system from the last recipe `Standardizing services configuration, internal structure and data formatboilerplate the code is available in the accompanying source in the directory `source/Dealing_With_Configuration`.
+In this recipe we will be adding a new microservice that stores data into a MongoDB container to the `micro` folder from the previous recipe *Standardizing service boilerplate*.

 ### How to do it

-Firstly we need to pull the MongoDB container.
-We can do this using Docker to pull the official Docker MongoDB container, to do this run:
+There first thing we need to do is download the MongoDB container using the `docker pull` comamnd.

+Let's execute the following command:

 ```sh
 $ docker pull mongo
 ```

 This will pull the official MongoDB image from the central Docker Hub repository.

 Once the download has completed we can verify that the image is available by running:

 ```sh
 $ docker images